Goussarov-Polyak-Viro Conjecture for degree three case: Introduction

-and the formula $v_{3, 16}$ $+$ $v_{3, 18}$ $=$ $\Biggl<2 \atrb + \aha, \ \cdot \ \Biggl>$ holds for classical knot invariants. \end{theorem} The proof of Theorem~\ref{thm3} is given in Section~\ref{PrTh3}.
-Note that Theorem~\ref{thm3} with Propositions~\ref{thm1} and \ref{thm2} imply that not only the degree three finite type \emph{long virtual} invariants give rise to the same degree finite type \emph{classical} knot invariant by just taking the restrictions (as in Proposition~\ref{thm1} of Section~\ref{proofThm1}), but also the Polyak-Viro formula $\Biggl<2 \atrb + \aha, \ \cdot \ \Biggl>$ is decomposed into $v_{3, i}$ ($i=16, 18$), and degree three finite type long virtual knot invariants $\tilde{v}_{3, i}$ ($1 \le i \le 5$) are combinatorially represented as linear sums of $v_{3, i}$ ($1 \le i \le 19$).
+The proof of Theorem~\ref{thm3} {{ is given in Section~\ref{PrTh3} and Corollary~\ref{PVformula} is directly implied by Proposition~\ref{thm2}. }} Note that Theorem~\ref{thm3} {{ and Corollary~\ref{PVformula}}} with Propositions~\ref{thm1} and \ref{thm2} imply that not only the degree three finite type \emph{long virtual} knot invariants give rise to the same degree finite type \emph{classical} knot invariant by just taking the restrictions (as in Proposition~\ref{thm1} of Section~\ref{proofThm1}), but also the Polyak-Viro formula $\Biggl< 2 \atrb + \aha, \ \cdot \ \Biggl>$ is equals $v_{3, 7}$ and {{ every degree three finite type long virtual knot invariant $\tilde{v}_{3, i}$ ($1 \le i \le 7$) is combinatorially represented as linear sums of $v_{3, i}$ ($1 \le i \le 21$) and $v_{2, i}$ ($1 \le i \le 2$). }}

-In the end of this section, using Table~\ref{tableSum}, we compare known results with our result.
+In the end of this section, using Table~\ref{tableSum}, we compare known results with our result (Remarks~\ref{CompareB}--\ref{rmk_triv}).
 Here, we identify a (virtual) knot having a base point with a long (virtual) knot.